Alan-sp/Alan-sp/README.md

 ### Hi there 👋,I'm AlanSP😄
 - 🔭 I’m an ACMer in Grade 2022,Beijing Institute of Technology(BIT).
-- 🌱 I’m currently learning Android,voice cloning and Rust
+- 🌱 I’m currently learning Android,voice cloning and 3D Vision
 - 🤔 I’m looking for help with master/PHD offers
 - 💬 Ask me whatever you want to ,as long as I have the ability to answer.
 XD
 - 📫 How to reach